Show All Answers

 The base rate for each service includes 4 units (400 cubic feet).
 One unit equals 748 gallons.
 Each unit above the allowance is billed at the overage rate.

-We provide several payment options, you can pay: - In person at City Hall located at 116 Union Avenue (cash or check), - Through the drop box located just outside of City Hall, - By phone at 877-621-9831, - By mail – P.O.
-Box 1589, Snohomish, WA 98291, - Online through Paymentus, - By automatic withdrawal through your bank.
+We provide several payment options, you can pay: - In person at City Hall located at 116 Union Avenue (credit/debit, cash or check), - Through the drop box located just outside of City Hall, By Mail – P.O.
+Box 1589, Snohomish, WA 98291, - Online through Municipal Online Payments.